 Peaceful Mt Barney Lodge Country Retreat (1093 Upper Logan Rd, Mt Barney), located at the base of Mt Barney, has two self-contained Queenslander homesteads (Boolamoola, which sleeps 6, and Moringararah, which sleeps 15) as well as shady, grassed sites with creek frontage and access to a modern, tiled amenities block.

-The retreat also offers full-day (8-14 hours) guided expeditions up Mt Barney along a variety of routes for $150 per person, including snacks, lunch and more.
+The retreat also offers full-day (eight to 14 hours) guided expeditions up Mt Barney along a variety of routes including snacks, lunch and more.

 Reconsider your plans if rain is forecast as the rocks can become even more slippery and dangerous.

 As the paths are not marked, it’s not always obvious where you should be walking and it’s easy to get off track, so a topographic map and compass are essential.

 As this is a difficult hike through rough terrain, a sturdy pair of hiking boots with good ankle support is required.

 The weather can change fairly rapidly, so it pays to have a rain jacket with a hood and pack a pair of water-resistant pants

 A headlamp might come in useful should your hike take longer than planned.
 The sun sets early in Southeast Queensland and gets dark very quickly.

 Protect yourself from the harsh Queensland sun with strong sunscreen and make sure to pack a first-aid kit too.

 You can never have too much water.
 Pack at least 4L of water for each person.